 Taishō Roman Tea Room (大正浪漫喫茶室)

-On the first floor of the Western-style house, there is a café, Taishō Roman Tea Room.
+On the first floor of the Western-style house, there is a café, Taisho Roman Tea Room.
 The cafe is so famous that almost everyone who visits Hirosaki Park stops by.
-The spacious terrace seats are a luxurious space where you can have a cup of tea while looking out at the beautiful garden (*´ω`).
+The spacious terrace seating is a luxurious spot where you can have a cup of tea while looking out at the beautiful garden (*´ω`).

 The most popular dish is a range of apple pies.
 When we say “a range”, we mean that the top 7 most popular apple pies across Hirosaki City are also sold here!

-So if you eat eggs, don’t forget to order a few of them and find out which apple pie you like the most!
+So if you eat eggs, don’t forget to order a few and find out which apple pie you like best!

 The best seats are the terrace seats because of the garden view.
 If you weren’t assigned to those seats, you can still enter the terrace area.
-Just remember don’t disturbed the customers there.
+Just remember, don’t disturb the customers there.

 We were lucky that those who sat at the end table sensed we wanted to take photos of the garden, and said “please feel free to get close to the glass wall”.
 So, we got a photo of the garden view from the tea room with Mt.
 Iwaki as the backdrop!